dglgit/CaC_challenge/README.md

 Notebooks folder contains colab notebooks but the output doesn't format properly

-py_notebooks contains the colab files in .py file form weithout outputs
+old_models contains the colab files in .py file form without outputs Prototype models can be found there.